Homebuyers: How Your Buyer Representative Now Gets Paid

 If the buyer wants the seller to cover, or share in the buyer representative fee, the buyer must request and negotiate this concession up front in the Offer to Purchase.

-If the buyer cannot cover the additional closing cost (cannot come up with additional cash to cover the down payment, closing costs and buyer representation) and seller will not agree, the buyer will either need to move on to another property, or go without representation.
-It is important to note that sellers have the option not to entertain offers from unrepresented buyers.
+If the buyer cannot cover the additional closing cost (cannot come up with funds to cover the down payment, closing costs and buyer representation) and seller will not agree, the buyer will either need to move on to another property, or could ask the seller if they would an unrepresented buyer or allow, and if and the listing agent would agree to provide assistance.

 Please reach out with any questions.
 I’ll be happy to talk through various scenarios with you.
 Thank you!